-We have appointed Ernst & Young LLP as our independent registered public accounting firm to perform the audit of our consolidated financial statements for the fiscal year ending December 31, 2013, and we are asking you and other stockholders to ratify this appointment.
+We have appointed Ernst & Young LLP as our independent registered public accounting firm to perform the audit of our consolidated financial statements for the fiscal year ending December 31, 2015 and to audit the effectiveness of our internal control over financial reporting as of December 31, 2015 pursuant to the Sarbanes-Oxley Act of 2002, and we are asking you and other stockholders to ratify this appointment.
 Ernst & Young LLP has served as our independent registered public accounting firm since 2010.

 The audit committee annually reviews the independent registered public accounting firm's independence, including reviewing all relationships between the independent registered public accounting firm and us and any disclosed relationships or services that may impact the objectivity and independence of the independent registered public accounting firm, and the independent registered public accounting firm's performance.
-As a matter of good corporate governance, the Board determined to submit to stockholders for ratification the appointment of Emst & Young LLP.
-A majority of the votes properly cast is required in order to ratify the appointment of Emst & Young LLP.
-In the event that a majority of the votes properly cast do not ratify this appointment of Emst & Young LLP, we will review our future appointment of Emst & Young LLP.
+As a matter of good corporate governance, the Board determined to submit to stockholders for ratification the appointment of Ernst & Young LLP.
+A majority of the votes properly cast is required in order to ratify the appointment of Ernst & Young LLP, we will review our future appointment of Ernst & Young LLP.